crit0x90/Stock-Trading/README.md

 if the IP address is needed for the server run 'ifconfig' before attempting to run the server.

-All of the details on how the program executes are contained in the report.
+All of the details on how the program executes and implementation decisions are contained in the report.